guywarburg/180Websites/README.md

 # 180Websites

-Following <a href="http://blog.jenniferdewalt.com/archive">Jennifer Dewalt's</a> idea, I decided to build 180 websites in 180 days.
+Following <a href="http://blog.jenniferdewalt.com/archive" target="_blank">Jennifer Dewalt's</a> idea, I decided to build 180 websites in 180 days.
 The code isn't perfect.
 The sites aren't all useful or pretty, but hey, it's good practice.